VeraCologne/LearningBlog/content/posts/2020-08-28-learning-hour-learning.md

 By the way: I looked into RSpec Matchers during today's team learning time and didn't find anything there to solve my problem with an annoying test setup, but I learned a lot more about RSpec Matchers.
 And I solved my problem without RSpec.
 And in doing this I learned about splat operators in Ruby.
 Yep.
 I actually had no idea what this weird * does although I have definitely used a lot of code that used it by copying without understanding.
 Oops.
 That's another learning-related thing I need to get better at: Find a way to note down things that I don't understand while using them and then actually learn about them.
 I often get lost in trial and error while working on something I want to finish and then forget to make an effort with learning.

 On that topic: I'm always looking for learning resources on Software Craft.
 If you have anything to share, let me know.
 One thing that was shared with me a while ago that I found in our dead #apprenticeship Slack channel (still sad) was this [Onboarding Plan](https://github.com/flyeralarm/onboarding) that I'm also going to take a look at next week.

+[^1]: Some of the links that I either already knew about or have taken a quick look at and found useful since this meetup: https://10fastfingers.com/, https://typing.io/, https://www.shortcutfoo.com/, https://exercism.io/, https://www.codewars.com/